redis/node-redis/README.md

 ## TODO

-Need to implement WATCH/UNWATCH and progressive MULTI commands.
+Need to add WATCH/UNWATCH.

-Support variable argument style for MULTI commands.

-Stream binary data into and out of Redis.
+Stream large set/get into and out of Redis.

 ## Also